IPcommunity/mailing-list/README.md

-To subscribe the ip-community@groupes.renater.fr mailing list, just read the "how to" pdf
+To subscribe the ip-community@groupes.renater.fr mailing list, just read the "how to" pdf or go to https://groupes.renater.fr/sympa/subscribe/ip-community

 Algorithm to send an email to the list: